silversq/ludobots_bill/README.md

 With this, I was able to run multiple simulations and run 10 populations for 500 generations 10 times, making it a total of 50,000 simulations.
 Plotting the best fitness for each simulation resulted in this graph:
 ![Figure_1](https://user-images.githubusercontent.com/67875325/225190247-d6f5c23c-4c80-428b-8b06-47a6def714d4.png)
-Some interesting notes while running are that most movement comes from a link scratching the ground to push the robot along.
+Some interesting notes while running are that most movement comes from a link scraping the ground to push the robot along.
 Also because of my fitness function, sometimes the robot will fall over to attempt to "move" the root link.

 Now, you too can attempt to make your own evolving robot with your own version of mutations.
 Have fun!